ENVIRONMENTAL, SOCIAL, AND GOVERNANCE

-Harvest Partners has strived to act as a responsible global citizen since its inception.
+Harvest Partners, LP (“Harvest”) has striven to act as a responsible global citizen since its inception.
 Consistent with providing the best possible returns to our investors, we believe a genuine commitment to the highest standards of business practices and ethics is essential.
-By considering environmental, social and corporate governance (ESG) factors as we make investment decisions, we believe we are creating a sustainable long-term strategy and creating value for our portfolio companies and shareholders.
+By considering environmental, social, and corporate governance (“ESG”) factors into the investment decision-making process, it is our belief that we are building a long-term, sustainable, strategy and creating value for our portfolio companies and shareholders.

-In developing our policy, we have considered a range of industry standards, including the United Nations Principles for Responsible Investment (UNPRI), the UN Global Compact (UNGC) and the American Investment Council’s Guidelines for Responsible Investment.
+In developing our ESG policy, we have considered a range of industry standards, including the United Nations Principles for Responsible Investment, the UN Global Compact, and the American Investment Council’s Guidelines for Responsible Investment.

 In realizing our ESG values, we commit to integrating the following considerations into our investment decision and portfolio oversight processes, as well as our internal ESG management:

 - Climate Change: The identification and mitigation of both physical and transition risks that arise as a result of climate change will enable our portfolio companies to become more resilient, sustainable, and productive.

 - Environmental Impact: By minimizing and properly managing the environmental impact of raw materials in their operations, companies enjoy long-term cost-savings and may benefit from improved relations with regulatory bodies and local communities.

 - Diversity and Equal Employment Opportunity: Diversity in the workplace fosters greater innovation, while equal employment opportunity protections uphold the values of equal treatment and opportunity for all.

 - Social and Labor Conditions: By engaging and maximizing the potential of its human capital, a company can reduce unwanted employee turnover and realize improvements.

 - Worker Health and Safety: A company has a significant responsibility to its workforce to ensure employee protection from occupational safety and health risks in operations.